joebrokeit/github-activity/README.md

+# A CLI Github User Events Tracker
+## Displays a particular user events at the command line in json format

+# USAGE
-# github-activity
+### github-activity <github-username>
-A cli github user events tracker in rust